-Students and Teachers
+Students, Advisers and Teachers

-Student and Teacher Outreach
+Student, Adviser and Teacher Outreach

 The PNA Foundation offers valuable, affordable training at various sites throughout the state.
 Seminars led by nationally-recognized professionals cover topics ranging from social media, community journalism, web design, and much more.
 All students are invited to register for any training session offered by the Foundation at a discounted (often free) rate.
 Visit our events page for a complete list of upcoming training.
 Archived webinars are also available.

-Download PNA’s Student Services page.
+Download PNA’s Student Opportunities page.

 More student opportunities!

 College and University news organizations are encouraged to become members of the PNA!
 Joining the PNA is the best way to stay on top of the latest developments in the news industry.
 Membership in PNA offers many benefits and will help students build relationships with their peers and professionals across the state.
 Membership also includes free Press Passes and a discount on Student Keystone Media Awards contest entries.

 The PNA Foundation provides important information in the Internship Guide, which lists a variety of internship opportunities at PNA-member news organizations.
 Also, the Capitol Crash Course is a unique opportunity for college or university students enrolled in journalism or communications programs.

 High school students are encouraged to check with their local news media companies to enter local “It Can Wait” and “Stop Cyberbullying” editorial competitions.

 Not currently involved in a Newspapers In Education (NIE) program with your local newspaper?
 Contact them about their program or visit our NIE information page to learn more.